EleutherAI/monkfish/README.md

 # Monkfish: Distributed latent video model training on TPUs (and other stuff maybe)

 This is the training code for a 2 stage autoregressive video model.
+Code works for training latents.
+2nd stage is a WIP.

 # Running on a single TPU
 ```